slqf25/TelcoPredict/CONTEXT.md

      at `C:\Users\Alex\Downloads\DS Assignment.docx` (**not** in this repo — see §6).
   2. Code ZIP named `GroupX_RSWY1S2_DataScienceProject.zip` containing all `.py`/ `.ipynb` files and a working deployment prototype (Streamlit — compulsory).
-- **Rubric weight (of 100):** Model Selection 25 · Data Preprocessing 10 ·
+- **Rubric weight (of 100)** — verified against the official `202605 BMDS2003 Marking Rubrics.pdf` (2026-08-07): Model Selection 25 ·
-  Descriptive/Exploratory Data Analysis **30** · Graphing & Visualisation 15 ·
+  Data Preprocessing 10 · Descriptive/Exploratory Data Analysis **15** ·
-  Advanced Analytics & Discussion **10** · Report Structure 5 · Presentation 5.
+  Graphing & Visualisation 10 · **Advanced Analytics & Discussion 30** ·
-  (Note: an earlier read of the rubric mis-stated Advanced Analytics as 25 — it's 10.
+  Report Structure 5 · Presentation 5.
-  EDA at 30 is the single biggest line item, which is why so much effort went into Section 2/3 analyses and their visualisations.)
+  (Correction: two earlier reads of the rubric had EDA and Advanced Analytics swapped — EDA was wrongly recorded as 30 and Advanced Analytics as 10.
+In reality **Advanced Analytics & Discussion (30) is the single biggest line item**, not EDA (15).
+This means the report's discussion should weight literature-grounded model comparison, honest limitations/improvements discussion, and the prototype's real-world-deployment framing more heavily than further EDA breadth — the current 19-analysis EDA section already exceeds what its 15-mark weight calls for.)
 - **Spec requirements satisfied:** 4 models (4-member group requires 4, one must be
   baseline), ≥3 required — done.
 Model choice justified with ≥2 literature references per model, in-text cited — done (report Table 5).
 Compulsory deployment prototype —